ljnsn/cz-conventional-gitmoji/README.md

 name = "cz_gitmoji"
 ```

 This will make `commitizen` use the commit message parsing rules defined by this plugin, which are 100% compatible with [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 As such, the gitmojis are completely optional and all commands will continue to validate commit messages in conventional format just fine.
-This is useful if you're transitioning an existing repo to `contentional-gitmoji` or you work in a team in which some colleagues don't like gitmojis.
+This is useful if you're transitioning an existing repo to `cz-conventional-gitmoji` or you work in a team in which some colleagues don't like gitmojis.

 ### gitmojify